tamjankowska/tamjankowska/README.md

 ### Greetings.

-✨ Sparkles ✨ gal @ Ember currently mostly working with TypeScript and React.

 <!--
 **tamjankowska/tamjankowska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.